Body found believed to be that of ex-reality show contestant

 - Seahawk Richard Sherman tells Seattle media member 'I'll ruin your career,' then takes to Twitter to apologize

+Jackie Jerome Rogers, 34, was arrested Tuesday on suspicion of murder after being questioned about her disappearance.
+It wasn’t immediately clear whether he had a lawyer.

+Naegle, 36, a nurse who lived in the San Pedro area of Los Angeles, was a losing contestant on the show “Bridalplasty” in 2010.
+She competed for a dream wedding and plastic surgery.

-Police did not give a connection between the two people or a motive for the killing, but the Daily Breeze reported that Naegle taught nursing classes at West Los Angeles College and Rogers was one of her students.
+She taught nursing classes at West Los Angeles College, and Rogers was one of her students, according to the Daily Breeze of Torrance http://bit.ly/2hoAMJ5 ).

 Naegle had gone to a birthday party on Saturday night at Alpine Village, a beer hall and restaurant in Torrance.
 Naegle’s husband, Derek Harryman, said he texted her around 2 a.m.
 Sunday to see where she was.